HumanCellAtlas/data-consumer-vignettes/test/README.md

 The tests also check if output is committed with the notebook (which it should be).
 This test is naive - it tests if the number of code cells in a notebook is equal to the number of cell outputs in the same notebook.
+(See `.travis.yml`.)

 ## Structure